paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-074-foreign-affairs-agencies-consolidation.md

 (4) The Agency for International Development.

-**(c) Plan elements** The plan transmitted under subsection (a) of this section shall contain, consistent with this chapter, such elements as the President deems appropriate, including elements that—
+**(c) Plan elements** The plan transmitted under subsection (a) shall contain, consistent with this chapter, such elements as the President deems appropriate, including elements that—

 (1) identify the functions of each covered agency that will be transferred to the Department under the plan;